SkulkingScavenger/corndog-galaxy/CODE_OF_CONDUCT.md

 * Praising the Sun
 * Showing empathy towards cool things like aliens and gorillas
 * Making references to Star Control 2 or Starcraft 1
+* Clarifying your tone by gratuitous use of ciccione emojis

 Examples of unacceptable behavior by participants include:

-* Using the word "Powah!"
+* Using the word "Powah!", ever
 * Using the wiki to peddle counterfeit novelty items
 * Leaving "clever" or "cute" comments in the code
+* Worshipping Chaos
 * Ordering pineapple on pizza
 * Thinking Consoles are better than PCs for videogames
 * Disagreeing with SkulkingScavenger's taste in videogames
 * Disagreeing with SkulkingScavenger, ever
 * Questioning the Fairness of this Code of Conduct
 * Whining
-* Other conduct SkulkingScavenger deems annoying
+* Other conduct SkulkingScavenger deems annoying or heretical

 ## Our Responsibilities